Heim Municipality: Geography

 Heim Municipality is located along south side of the Trondheimsleia strait along the Trøndelag/Møre og Romsdal county border.
 The rugged coastline contains many fjords including the Arasvikfjorden, Halsafjorden, Hemnfjorden, Skålvikfjorden, Snillfjorden, Valsøyfjorden, and Vinjefjorden.
 The lake Vasslivatnet is located in the municipality.
 The highest point in the municipality is the 1039.96 m tall mountain Ruten.
 The rivers Bøvra and Søo are both located in the municipality.

 Orkland Municipality lies to the east, Rindal Municipality and Surnadal Municipality both lie to the south, Tingvoll Municipality lies to the west, and Aure Municipality and Hitra Municipality both lie to the north.

 Government

 Heim Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.
+Waste management is done by the inter-municipal agency ReMidt, and waste collection is operated by ReTrans Midt.